 SimplePractice has received the VeriSign security seal

 When can we meet?

 I offer late afternoon, evening and weekend time slots.
 I have an online scheduling system, so you will be able to select appointment times that work best for you.

 Do you take insurance?

 At this time, I do not accept insurance.
-When paying privately for therapy, your medical insurance company never needs to be notified, no mental health diagnosis becomes a part of your permanent health record, and therapy is not disrupted with denial of coverage, constraints on the type of therapy provided, and/or limitations on session length or frequency.
+When paying privately for counseling, your medical insurance company never needs to be notified, no mental health diagnosis becomes a part of your permanent health record, and counseling is not disrupted with denial of coverage, constraints on the type of counseling provided, and/or limitations on session length or frequency.

 YOU get to be in control of choosing me as your therapist in creating a highly personalized treatment plan to match your needs.

 I accept online payments from Visa (credit and debit cards), MasterCard (credit and debit cards), American Express, Discover, or health savings account (HSA) with any major credit card logo listed above.
 I can offer you a receipt with appropriate details for you to request reimbursement from your HSA, if necessary.
 Counseling fees will be discussed during the phone consultation.